XCSoar/XCSoar/doc/devsetup.rst

 for you, this is a good and robust way to do it.

-While that is basically the same as using a Linux machine, and therefore described by the Linux part of this manual, it is also possible stay completely within the Windows uer interface, and use the Linux tools only for the build process.
+While that is basically the same as using a Linux machine, and therefore described by the Linux part of this manual, it is also possible to stay completely within the Windows user interface, and use the Linux tools only for the build process.

 The following methods instead describe how to set up such "headless" build environments in Windows, which are more lightweight and do not require a full Linux desktop.